UPDATED SEPTEMBER 2018 TO ADD MORE PLATFORMS

-Twitter’s rules are the longest by far, but we forgive them because they share a great tip – encourage the use of @companyname mentions or #companyname hashtags so you can easily find your entries.
-Twitter can be used to run a competition by asking people to tweet a particular update, follow a particular user or post an update containing a particular hashtag.
-They do stipulate that you must not encourage people to create multiple accounts (to get multiple entries for example), you must not encourage multiple retweets (again to get multiple entries) and you must not encourage the use of hashtags irrelevant to the update (to avoid violating Twitter rules).
+Twitter’s competition rules stipulate that you must NOT encourage people to create multiple accounts (to get multiple entries for example), you must not encourage multiple retweets of the same content and you must not encourage the use of hashtags irrelevant to the update (to avoid violating Twitter rules).
 Just like Facebook, Twitter requests you abide by local laws and regulations (i.e. get yourself some T&Cs and relevant licences/permits).

 View Twitter’s guidelines for promotions here:

 Pinterest’s competition rules don’t give a huge amount away, they’re pretty general which is a good thing, but could also leave room for error.
 The main points are to make sure you don’t ask entrants to pin/save a specific image as this will lead to spamming of the same image, multiple entry is not permitted and don’t suggest that Pinterest sponsors or endorses your competition.
 They also ask you to take a peek at their brand guidelines.
 Like all platforms they also ask you to follow relevant laws, which means getting yourself some T&Cs and applying for applicable licences.

 Google+ competition rules.

 We get the feeling Google really don’t want you running competitions on their platform judging by the amount of restrictions they place on contests on Google+ and the length of their competition rules.
 It’s actually pretty damned hard to come up with a competition that meets their strict criteria and actually gives you and your business any value.